nunet/device-management-service/dms/resources/README.md

 	// Used to discover the correct device rendering cards PCIAddress string

-	// Memory size in bytes
+	// Memory size in bytes - currently functional as VRAM MemorySize uint64
-	MemorySize uint64

 	// MemoryType represents the type of GPU memory, e.g., "GDDR6", "HBM2"
 	// TODO: may be removed as it may be too specific for our case MemoryType string

-	// ClockSpeedHz in Hz
+	// TODO: ClockSpeedHz in Hz
 	ClockSpeedHz uint64

-	// ComputeUnits represents the number of compute units (e.g., CUDA cores for NVIDIA, Stream Processors for AMD) ComputeUnits int
+	// TODO: ComputeUnits represents the number of compute units (e.g., CUDA cores for NVIDIA, Stream Processors for AMD) ComputeUnits int

-	CUDASupport    bool
-	OpenCLSupport  bool
+	// TODO
+	CUDASupport    bool //Specific only to NVIDIA GPUs and depends on the results of the `nunet capacity --cuda-tensor` command HIPSupport	   bool //Specific to AMD GPUs but not restricted to other vendors.
+Depends on the results of the `nunet capacity --rocm-hip` command
+	XPUSupport	   bool //Specific only to Intel GPUs.
+Depends on the results of the `nunet capacity --intel-xpu` command OpenCLSupport  bool //Device independent and not restricted to GPUs alone.
-	DirectXSupport bool
+	DirectXSupport bool //Specific only to Windows Operating System.
 }

 type RAM struct {